“Today you are you! That is truer than true! There is no one alive who is you-er than you!” –Dr. Seuss

 Was that his last hypothesis after meeting God, again?
 Who are we to judge?

-My point: we have each suffered disillusionments from the actions, words, or behaviors of another human being, but that’s no reason to throw in the towel on all humanity.
-The same goes for not receiving the answer you expected, or desired, from your prayers, life plan, or religion.
+My point: if you have allowed disappointment from the actions, words, or behaviors of another human being, that’s no reason to throw in the towel on all humanity.
+The same goes for not receiving the answer you desired from your prayers, life plan, or religion.
 Continue seeking answers to these “unresolved problems.”
 Like Zap said, use them as your teachers.